Microsoft Dynamics 365 Blog

 The first thing you should do when choosing Dynamics 365 solutions is evaluate the needs of your company.
 What are the biggest holes you need to fill?
 If you’re struggling with customer management and helping your sales team close leads, then Dynamics 365 Sales might be for you.

 Companies that deal with complex financial transactions or comply with financial regulations should consider going with Dynamics 365 Finance.
 In addition, Finance provides you with payroll capabilities, something you don’t get with Business Central.
-Other essential Dynamics 365 platforms include:
+Other essential Dynamics 365 modules and platforms include:

 • Commerce — Helps unify call center, in-store, back-office, and digital customer experiences